-We got access to play the Tech Preview and the now the newly released HALO Infinite Multiplayer Beta.
+We got access to play the Tech Preview and the now the newly released HALO Infinite Multiplayer Beta and Campaign.
 Is the game ready for cloud gaming primetime?
 How well does it handle 4k?
 Those with Game Pass memberships might be asking if it plays well on the Xbox Cloud Gaming Beta. we have answers for all of these questions.
 Let’s get started.

 HALO Infinite Multiplayer on Shadow